 1. CONDUCT—Knowing that conduct both on and off the athletic field will be an example to the whole student body, nothing will be done to bring discredit to the athlete, the team, or the School.

 2. SPORTSMANSHIP—Engaging in a particular sport, the athlete will do his best to follow the rules, to abide by officials' decisions, to refrain from the use of profanity and taunting, and to treat opponents with fairness.
-The athlete will be humble in victory and uncomplaining in defeat.
+The athlete will be humble in victory and gracious in defeat.

 3. LOYALTY—Recognizing that loyalty to the School is vital to the success of any athletic endeavor, the athlete will do the following: